-Our Most Flexible Master’s Program in Computer Science, Ideal for Working Professionals
+Our Most Adaptable Master’s Program in Computer Science, Ideal for Working Professionals

-We know you’re busy; flexibility is important.
+We know you’re busy; options are important.
 With incredible demand for advanced computing skills across virtually every industry, now is an excellent time to pursue a computer science master’s degree and assure that your career is on this upward trajectory.

 With our professional-track Master of Science in computer science, you determine the format best for you as you choose courses each semester–100% online, in-person, or a combination of both.